-Our classes teach you how to problem solve.
-We offer a well-rounded set of classes that will be of use to any student, whether they major in mathematics, economics, oceanography or physics.
+Our courses teach you how to problem solve.
+We offer a well-rounded set of courses that will be of use to any student, whether they major in mathematics, economics, oceanography or physics.

 "You get a lot of personal attention.
 There’s a lot of project work.
 Basically, we try to educate the students so they can solve problems on their own," says Jeannette Janssen.